SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-json-formatted-logs.md

 The JSON operator allows you to extract values from JSON logs with most [JSONPath](http://goessner.net/articles/JsonPath/) expressions.
 See the [supported JSONPath syntax elements](#supported-jsonpath-syntax-elements) below.

 :::note
 If the messages in your search results can be formatted as JSON, the **Messages** tab presents the option to display each message in JSON or raw format.
-See [Format JSON messages in search results](../../get-started-with-search/search-basics/view-search-results-json-logs.md).
+See [Format JSON messages in search results](/docs/search/get-started-with-search/search-basics/view-search-results-json-logs/#format-jsonmessages-in-search-results).
 :::

 Because JSON supports both nested keys and arrays that contain ordered sequences of values, the Sumo Logic JSON operator allows you to extract:

-* Single, top-level fields.
+* Single, top-level fields
-* Multiple fields.
+* Multiple fields
-* Nested keys.
+* Nested keys
-* Keys in arrays.
+* Keys in arrays

 :::tip
 Not familiar with JSONPath syntax?
 Try our [UI generator](#ui-parse-generator) that can create the parse expression for a specific JSON key for you.
 :::

 ## Syntax